TETRIX8/Visiora/README.md

 ### 3. **History Tab**

-- View all your generated images (350x250 preview)
+- View all generated images in a clean grid layout
-- Click "🔄 Use Prompt" to reuse any prompt
+- **Glass-Effect Modal**: Click "View" for immersive full-screen image viewing
-- "📋 Copy" to copy prompts to clipboard
+- **Smart Actions**: Use Prompt, Download, or Delete with confirmations
-- "📥 Download" to save images
+- **No Copy Button**: Streamlined interface focused on essential actions
-- "🗑️ Delete" individual items or "🗑️ Clear All" with confirmation
+- **Responsive Grid**: Optimized viewing on all device sizes

 ## 🔧 Technical Stack